samirr1981/assignment/indices-presentation-api/readme.txt

 download project from repository and  execute below command
-    mvn spring-boot:run will run the applicaiton on port 8080 OR
+    mvn spring-boot:run will run the applicaiton on port 8080

-  Executable JAR file is also uploaded to the GIT project
+(Executable JAR is too big to commit, I can share it individually if reuired)

 Once application is running, you can browse API with below swagger URL http://localhost:8080/swagger-ui.html#!/